 According to the Detroit Free Press, it was at that time that Robertson contacted the police and asked for some help.
 Detroit Police Captain Aric Tosqui contacted a local businessman and found a temporary apartment for Robertson to stay.
 He was also allowed to park his $35,000 car at the police station for safekeeping.

 James is looking at moving to Oakland County closer to his place of employment near M-59 and Crooks Road.

 When Robertson met with the police, he was given assistance in retrieving his personal belongings from his home.
 Five officers with garbage bags went into the boarding house to collect everything from the second story apartment.
 Robertson had been paying $220 a month in rent for the room in the Detroit North End neighborhood.
 James was moved to the New Center area for the time being.

 As reported by the Daily Mail, the money for Robertson was raised by Wayne State University student, Evan Leedy.
-Leedy initially stated a GoFundMe account with a goal of $5,000 to help purchase a car for Robertson, but that goal was quickly surpassed when word got out what the money was for.
+Leedy initially started a GoFundMe account with a goal of $5,000 to help purchase a car for Robertson, but that goal was quickly surpassed when word got out what the money was for.
 Donations poured in from all over the country, and so did comments praising Robertson for his dedication and admiring his humble demeanor.

-Robertson has stated to several media outlets that he hates to leave the city of Detroit, but is looking forward to this new chapter in his life.
-Hopefully the money that James receives will be able to assist him with things like car insurance, maintenance, gas, dental expenses, and some good investments that will enable him to lead a stress-free life.
+Robertson has stated to several media outlets that he hates to leave the city of Detroit but is looking forward to this new chapter in his life.
+Hopefully, the money that James receives will be able to assist him with things like car insurance, maintenance, gas, dental expenses, and some good investments that will enable him to lead a stress-free life.